Quick Search:

 Note: As a free cloud storage manager, MultCloud is very friendly as there is no limit to the number of clouds you can add.
 If you have many MultCloud-supported clouds, you can add them to MultCloud for better management or cloud file transfer free.

 Step 4.
-Transfer photos from Google Photos to Flickr using Cloud Transfer.
-Click on "Cloud Transfer", select Google Photos as the source, select a directory under Flickr as the destination, click "Transfer Now" and the process will begin.
+Transfer photos from Google Photos to another account using Cloud Transfer.
+Click on "Cloud Transfer", select Google Photos albums as the source, select a directory under another account as the destination, click "Transfer Now" and the process will begin.

 Notes: